marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 ## MV* in Bakcbone
 * route choose view according to #link
 * view is responsible for DOM manipulation
-(we can use this image: http://www.teaching-materials.org/jsmvc/#/18 - it's licesed on CreativeCommons, we just neet atribution for them)

 ## Model
-* one pice of data
+* one piece of data
-* TODO check model responsibilities
+* keeps application state

+## Collection
+* puts together bunch of models
+* sync with backend, or other persistant mechanizms

 ## View
+* coordinate user interaction between user and app
 * binds DOM events to model
-* update DOM on model changej
+* update DOM on model changes
-* TODO check view responsibilities

-## Collection
-* puts together bunch of models
-* TODO check collection responsibilities

 ## Routing
 * mechanism of fireing functions based on place in aplication